 From 1985 to 2012, home values actually increased 3.8% annually in Houston, 3% year-over-year in San Antonio, 2.2% in Fort Worth, and 1.8% in Dallas.
 This time period includes two property bubble busts.
 Such long-term vitality in the state's real estate market speaks favorably for both home buyers and sellers in the Lone Star State.

 Texas has some of the highest property tax rates in the country, which in turn has held down real estate prices & made price shifts across the state more tame than in other states like California which have had repeated booms & busts.
+From 1984 to 1992 homeownership across the state fell from 62.5% to 58.3%.
+Ownership then jumped during the tech and housing booms to a peak of 66% by 2007.
+Since the housing market turned south prices have been resiliant across Texas as the state contains many of the fastest growing cities in the nation, but homeownership has declined to 61.5% in 2016.

 |Texas Rank||US Rank||Metropolitan Area||2016 Pop||2010 Pop||Change||% △|